vvvdevs/vvv-platform-smart-contracts/README.md

 ### To-do

 1. Follow as much of [simple-security-toolkit](https://github.com/nascentxyz/simple-security-toolkit/tree/main) as possible to be solidly tested before audit, to minimize audit time/costs.
 Could include modifications to meet FREI-PI rather than CEI as a guiding principle.
 Hmm.
+2. Can we add control of the operation in any other way?
+No worries about centralization, all about reliability and control.